-In late August last year, I needed to hire a babysitter quickly, so that I could start some work I had fallen behind on.
+In late August last year, I needed to quickly hire a babysitter to start some work I had fallen behind on.
 I also needed some personal time and self-care.
-In the past, I had hired some wonderful babysitters who worked for us diligently and did a fantastic job.
-But those gals had gone off to college, or gotten work full-time and were no longer available.
+I had hired some wonderful babysitters who worked for us diligently and did a fantastic job in the past.
+But those gals had gone off to college or gotten work full-time and were no longer available.
 So when I found myself in sudden need of childcare, I rushed the process.
 Instead of taking the time to select someone excellent to care for my babies, I settled for a mediocre choice.
-Although there were several red flags about this particular young woman I should have paid attention to, at the time I was desperate.
+Although there were several red flags about this particular young woman, at the time, I was desperate.
 I ignored them.

 Red Flags It’s Not the Right Babysitter